Understanding Cluster B Personality Disorders: History, Physiology and Treatment

 Allied Health Care Professionals

-- Given a typical medical or psychiatric outpatient encounter, distinguish characteristics of individuals with cluster B personality disorder traits and identify appropriate research guided treatments.
+- Given a typical medical or psychiatric outpatient encounter, list characteristics of individuals with cluster B personality disorder traits and identify appropriate research guided treatments.

-- For personality disordered patients (cluster B), enact treatment strategies and communication styles to overcome common clinical challenges seen with this population in order to provide more effective care.
+- For personality disordered patients (cluster B), plan treatment strategies and communication styles to overcome common clinical challenges seen with this population in order to provide more effective care.

-- The learner will consolidate and demonstrate this knowledge in group discussion and via post event survey.
+- The learner will compile and demonstrate this knowledge in group discussion and via post event survey.